Anthropology

 Showcases human diversity through time and space and the methods that archaeologists use to study the past.
 Topics include conflicting theories of human biological evolution, debates over the genetic and cultural bases of human behavior, development of artistic and religious expression, and expansion of human populations into diverse ecosystems around the world.
 Considers ways that relationships to environments changed as people domesticated plants and animals, and the reasons many groups moved from a nomadic to settled village life are explored, as is the rise of complex societies and the state.
 Examines how contemporary archaeologists address colonialism, racism, and postcolonial interpretations of the past.

 Focuses on the meaning and significance of artifacts, archaeology sites, monuments, and art from a diversity of perspectives.
 Students learn about disagreements regarding who owns antiquities and ethnographic objects.
 They consider the ethical, cultural, and legal considerations of where heritage materials are housed, and whether they should be published and exhibited, and if so, by whom.
 They examine the impact of politics, conflicts, and war on cultural heritage sites and monuments, and learn about the illegal trafficking in antiquities and art.
 Students wrestle with museums’ colonial legacies and consider how decolonizing practices are transforming museums and interpretations of the past.
 Case studies cover a broad array of museums, cultures, and nations.
 Readings, class discussions, visits by guest speakers, and hands-on work with objects are augmented by visits to the college’s two museums.
+This course originates in Anthropology and is crosslisted with: Archaeology.
 (Same as: ARCH 2207)

 Archaeology is an effective way to study the past, even more so when integrated with oral and historical sources to understand and interpret cultural heritage from the relatively recent past.
 It can give voice to underrepresented groups, bringing to light histories that were silenced or forgotten.
 Case studies drawn from around the world illustrate the use of multiple lines of archaeological, visual, oral, and written evidence to examine issues of culture contact, colonialism, ethnicity, racism, slavery, immigration, and industrialization.
 Recent theoretical, methodological, and thematic developments in the field of historical archaeology will be explored, including the rise of community or collaborative archaeology and indigenous archaeology as strategies to challenge and decolonize dominant historical narratives.

 Adopts a hands-on approach to the study of ancient technologies and craft production to explore how people in the past created, adopted, and used technology to interact with the environment and with one another.
 Ancient people engaged in ceramic production, flint napping, metallurgy, glassmaking, basketry, and textile production among other technologies.
 Draws on archaeological and anthropological research to illuminate social, cultural, economic, and functional reasons for the development and adoption of new technologies.
 Forefronts issues of community, labor, skill development, exploitation of resources, consumption, and waste.
 Students have opportunities to research and replicate an ancient artifact or technique.
+This course originates in Anthropology and is crosslisted with: Archaeology.
 (Same as: ARCH 2108)

 Introduces students to the struggle for environmental justice in various cultural arenas, with a focus on gender, race, and their intersections.
 Through readings, films, lectures, and discussions, the course addresses topics such as migration, resource extraction, and food and climate justice.
 Provides tools for cross-cultural understanding by examining the dynamic interplay among people, places, and non-human species within multiple regions of the world.
 Explores concepts such as racial capitalism, colonialism, and imperialism and their relationship to environmental change.
 Evaluates the potential of different feminist and decolonial approaches to achieve environmental justice.
-(Same as: ENVS 2155, GSWS 2155)
+This course originates in Anthropology and is crosslisted with: Environmental Studies; Gender Sexuality and Women St. (Same as: ENVS 2155, GSWS 2155)

 Explores gender politics surrounding the regions of North Africa and the Middle East at multiple scales.
 Investigates the geopolitics of gender as related to militarism and international development.
 Considers the emergence and course of feminism in countries of these regions.
 Delves into masculinity studies and the politics of how masculinity is represented, experienced, and performed.
 Course themes include modernity, mobility, reproduction, consumption, Islam, social movements, and urban contexts.
+This course originates in Anthropology and is crosslisted with: Middle Eastern & North African.
 (Same as: MENA 2621)

 Over the last 20,000 years the Earth's environment has changed in both subtle and dramatic ways.
 Some changes are attributable to natural processes and variation, some have been triggered by human activities.
 Referring to anthropological and archaeological studies, and research on past and contemporary local, regional, and global environments, examines the complex and diverse relationship between cultures and the Earth's dynamic environment.
 A previous science course is recommended.
+This course originates in Anthropology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2311)

 Amid social movements calling for reparations, ongoing displacement, dispossession, and occupation, and enduring global inequality, understanding how histories of violence and subjugation permeate the present is more urgent than ever.
 Combines anthropology, literature, historiography, and critical theory to explore how histories of violence morph and find new expressions in the present.
 Asks how ordinary people live with, experience, and reckon with the afterlives of history in their everyday lives.
 Draws on scholarly articles and books, films, and other media to ask: In what ways do histories—personal, social, political—stay with us?
 Are past, present, and future so easily separable?
 How do people see, know, feel, or touch the past in their present lives?
 How do people resist the weight of history and carve out different possibilities for the future?
 Topics vary but include: psychic and structural legacies of colonialism; bodily aftereffects of war, trauma, and dispossession; spatial aftermaths of segregation; and environmental impacts of industry.